Synerlabs/cohorts/docs/platform-documentation.md

 - **Review Required**: An admin must approve the membership application
 - **Payment Required**: Membership is activated after payment is received
 - **Review then Payment**: Admin review followed by payment required
+- **Form then Payment**: Custom form completion followed by payment
+- **Form then Payment then Review**: Multi-step activation process

 #### Membership Lifecycle
 - Application/Registration